tytydraco/yessleep/out/If_you_see_something_strange_on_Fairview_lane_just_keep_driving.md

 We laid it out flat on the road, and she began kicking the remnants into the centre of the plastic sheet.

-She asked me if I’d found the keys, and I said “no,” and then she sighed and rolled her eyes again, muttering something about having to do everything, all by herself.
-And she began to search the pockets of the recently vacated boiler-suit.
+She asked me if I’d found the keys, and I said “no,” and then she sighed and rolled her eyes again, muttering something about having to do everything, all by herself, as she began to search the pockets of the recently vacated boiler-suit.

 “Gotcha.”
-She shouted, proudly, and threw them in a perfect arc, into my palm.
+She shouted proudly, and threw them in a perfect arc, into my palm.
 Then, wiping off her hands on her trousers, she said, “I think that’s everything.
 Help me wrap this up and bring it to the back.”

 “God, do we have to?
 I think I'll be sick.”

-“Harry, are we just gonna leave it here now, after all of that?
+“What, are we just gonna leave it here now, after all of that?
 For some random person to find?”

 “No I just… It’s just disgusting thats all, I—“

-“Exactly, now you take this end, and, on the count of four we lift.”
+“Exactly.
+Now you take this end, and, on the count of four we lift and fold.
+Meet me in the middle.”

 “Fine, fine.”

 “One, two, ah-one, two, three, *four!*”

 We raised it up, carried it over to the truck and swung the tarpaulin, letting it fall into the open boot.
 As it landed, the fractured skull of the deer bounced out, hairy tendrils splaying out from within.
-And on the surface, it’s broken, human face, looking up, frozen in a death mask, somehow still looking remarkably peaceful.
+On the surface, it’s broken, human face, looking up, frozen in a death mask, still looking remarkably peaceful.
 A stray lock of auburn hair curled down over its remaining blue eye.

 “Go on then.
 You’ve got the keys to his van.
 You know what to do babe.”
 Said Jesse, rubbing my back with her palm.

 I fumbled with the keys a little, my hands still shaking, and I clambered into Mr. Coopers van.
 I sat for a minute, eventually managing to get the keys into the ignition, and I left them there for a while as I googled routes to the reservoir on my phone.
 I selected a path with that avoided the main roads.
 Better not to be seen, I figured.

-The van had those old school manual windows and I rolled down the one next to me to asked a something.
+The van had those old school manual windows and I rolled down the one next to me to ask Jesse something.
 “What do I do?
 Once it’s done I mean.
 Will you pick me up?”

 “Yeah, but not by the reservoir, just in case.
 Meet me at the intersection, off of Bidford lane.
 You know, the one by that old barn we always point out?”